KikoRiki: Pin-Code

 "Pin-Code" (Пин-код) is an educational spinoff designed to develop interest in inventing, programming and science in children from 4 to 14 years old.
 Initially, it was supposed to be done in flash-animation (such as the pilot episode "Runaway Rocket"), but later this idea was abandoned and production began in 3D computer animation instead.
 The show airs on Channel One on Sundays at 8:45 at Moscow time.
 From January 18, 2015, to February 7, 2016, the new season of the series aired under the title "Leap to the Future".

 In the first season, the characters travel on the Umflier (later renamed to Sphere-Jet), a ship invented by Pin, which can travel through the air, under the water, underground, and even in space.
 The adventures of the heroes are accompanied by stories of Dokko and Pin about the world around them.
 Each episode of the season, having the subtitle "Nobel Season", ends with information about Nobel Prize winners (narrated by Andrei Levin).

 The plot of the second season "Jump to the Future" is built around time travel, in which the characters are sent using the unique invention, the "Spheroscope-3000" (Шароскоп-3000), capable of answering any scientific questions.
 Pin thinks that it is impossible to interfere with the opening of the future, and Dokko, on the contrary, is obsessed with the idea of knowing everything.
 Now all the Kikoriki are used to the Spheroscope and they learn about the inventions of the future.

 September 1, 2017, marked the premiere of the new, third season of the "Pin-Code".

 BabyRiki

 This is a preschool version of this series and was created with the same company, being named BabyRiki.

 Panda and Krash

 In May 2019, in Beijing as part of the talks between Asian civilizations, Russian and Chinese animators have made two agreements regarding cooperation, one of which involves the joint creation of the cartoon entitled Panda and Krash.
 The Chinese side of this project will be represented by the animation division of the Central Television Agency of China.

 New season

-After a 8-year hiatus, the show has been renewed for a fourth season, which serves as a continuation for the original 2D animated series; it has been sponsored by Yandex and the new 52 episodes will be available exclusively on a streaming service Kinopoisk HD.
+After an 8-year hiatus, the show has been renewed for a fourth season, which serves as a continuation for the original 2D animated series; it has been sponsored by Yandex and the new 52 episodes will be available exclusively on a streaming service Kinopoisk HD.